Inflectra/rapise-documentation/docs/Guide/assertions.md

 * Image Comparison (Checkpoint)
     ![Image Checkpoint](img/automated_reporting_imgcheckpoint.png)

+## Soft Assertions

+Default behavior of an Assertion statement is to stop test execution immediately (unless [StopOnError](/Guide/settings_dialog.md#execution) set explicitly to `false`).
+Sometimes it is preferable to have more fine grained control over test execution - so it stops or not stops.

+This is when *Soft* assertion comes into play.
+Soft assertion has 2 features:

+1. In case of failure it just reports it but does not stop the execution.

+2. It is possible to stop execution based on previous set of *Soft* assertions by calling [Tester.SoftAssertAll](/Libraries/Tester.md#softassertall).

+Every `Assert*` method defined for the [Tester](/Libraries/Tester.md) has corresponding `SoftAssert*` counterpart (i.e. `Tester.AssertEquals` and `Tester.SoftAssertEquals` etc).

 ## Create a Checkpoint

 To create a [checkpoint](checkpoints.md) using an assertion, you will have to manually alter the test script (another way is to use the [Verify Object Properties](verify_object_properties.md) dialog during [Recording](recording.md)):